 I'm calling from XYZ investments, providers of award winning investment packages that give the best returns to people getting close to retirement.

 When you state your Reason for Calling, make sure there is a big potential benefit for the prospect that grabs their attention and keeps them listening.
 If the audience has been targeted well, and the prospect is nearing retirement, you could have lit a spark of interest.

 The reason I’m calling is to see if you qualify as someone who can benefit from this best performing financial package and if it's worth your while learning more about it.

 At this stage of the call the prospect doesn’t want detail, they don’t want long winded features, they want benefits.

-If you get a lot of objections at the Introduction Stage, or if you want to see how to weave benefits into your Introduction Stage, take a look at the free sales training I use with my teams on creating an effective Introduction cold call script.
+If you get a lot of objections at the Introduction Stage, or if you want to see how to weave benefits into your Introduction Stage, take a look at this free sales training eBook that will give you a good start to your training on Sales Appointment Call Introductions

 Sometimes you do get real objections at the Introduction Stage.

 When handling appointment objections that are real, you start by putting them into one of two categories, objections you can overcome, and objections that are outside of your control.